 Alfalfa has traditionally been used to relieve many conditions.
 It can act as a diuretic helping with edema and water retention after birth.
-It is known to lower blood pressure, help regulate blood sugar and lower cholesterol.(3) Because it is high in chlorophyll, it helps nourish and cleanse the body supporting the liver and pituitary gland function.
+It is known to lower blood pressure, help regulate blood sugar, and lower cholesterol.(3) Because it is high in chlorophyll, it helps nourish and cleanse the body supporting the liver and pituitary gland function.

 Alfalfa can be taken in several ways.
 It is fun to grow alfalfa sprouts and add them into salads and other dishes.
-The leaves can be used to make tea, but some people find it slightly bitter unless combined with other ingredients.
+Alfalfa leaves can be used to make tea, but some people find it slightly bitter unless combined with other ingredients.
 It can also be taken as a supplement.
 Cash Cow and Liquid Gold both contain alfalfa as well as other herbs that work together to boost milk supply and support lactation.

 - Because Alfalfa is part of the legume family, it should be avoided by people with lupus and autoimmune disorders.

-- People on certain blood thinning medications should avoid alfalfa due to it’s high Vitamin K content
+- People on certain blood-thinning medications should avoid alfalfa due to its high Vitamin K content

 - Diarrhea or loose stools can be experienced by the parent or the baby.
 Reduce your dose of alfalfa if this happens